Nahid1911/Nahid-s_Portfolio/README.md

 ## 🙏 Acknowledgments <a name="acknowledgements"></a>

-I would like to thank Microverse to inspire to create this portfolio as a part of my learning journey.
+I would like to thank Microverse for the inspiration to create this portfolio as a part of my learning journey.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>